 Arg, this is such a guide answer, but I really do love nature documentaries.
 Also, right now I am rewatching Ken Burns’ “The West,” which is an amazing series on the exploration and settlement of the American West.

 I’m a sucker for a good fantasy series.

 Oh my gosh, I can’t pick from all the good music from the 60s and 70s.

 When did you first catch the travel bug?

-The summer after college, hitchhiking my way around the big island of Hawaii.
-Everyone should, at some point in their life, travel alone to a place where they know no one and see how the world opens up to them.
-It is life changing.
+The summer after college, hitchhiking my way around the big island of Hawai’i.
+I hope everyone, at some point in their life, gets to travel alone to a place where they know no one and see how the world opens up to them.
+For me, it was life-changing.